olivierhagolle/Sentinel-download/README.md

 In January :
 ` The API Hub Access is currently available only for users registered on SciHub before the 21st of December 16:46 UTC.
 The same user credentials are valid to access this site.`

+If you do not have such an account, you might consider downloading the products from the [French collaborative ground segment PEPS](https://github.com/olivierhagolle/peps_download).

 #### Issues
 ##### Tiles download